THIS IS THE MISSOURI VALLEY CONFERENCE

 Sports Highlights

 Men's basketball continues as the engine driving Valley athletic programs.
-In 2024-25, four MVC teams (Bradley, Drake, Illinois State, and UNI) competed in postseason play:
+Five MVC teams competed in the 2026 postseason, including a record four bids to the National Invitation Tournament:

 Women's Basketball